scm-manager/scm-manager/docs/en/user/repo/settings.md

 Namespace-wide permissions can be configured in the namespace settings.
 These can be accessed via the settings icon on the right-hand side of the namespace heading in the repository overview.

+Permissions configured for namespaces will be applied to the namespace itself and to all repositories in this namespace.
+For example, the permission "own namespace" that can be set either with the role "OWNER" or manually grants the configured user or group all permissions to configure everything regarding the namespace itself (including the permission settings) and gives full access to all repositories for this namespace, again including all configurations and the repository data itself.

 ![Repository-Settings-PermissionOverview](assets/repository-settings-permissionOverview.png)

 To manage permissions individually, an "Advanced" dialog can be opened to manage every single permission.